SanBingYouYong/llms/README.md

 ## Features

-- provider and model config verification, vision/thinking  early stop
+- provider and model config verification, vision/thinking capability checks with early stop
 - exponential back-off for rate limits
 - saved history contains extra information: query timestamp, provider and model used, and absolute paths of images attached (in addition to role and content, as content only contains base64 of images)